Leave Before the Lights Come On: Music video

 The video was released on the band's website on 3 August 2006.
 It was directed by John Hardwick, who was also at the helm for the video for "M.O.R." for the band Blur.
-The video was filmed in Sheffield in the Cultural Industries Quarter in July 2006 and features actors Kate Ashfield of Shaun of the Dead fame and Paddy Considine of The World's End and Hot Fuzz fame.
+The video was filmed in Sheffield in the Cultural Industries Quarter in July 2006 and features actors Kate Ashfield and Paddy Considine.
 The video starts off with Ashfield on the top of a building (the Showroom Cinema) about to jump off.
 She drops her shoe as Considine is walking in the street below.
 He sees Ashfield and immediately runs to the top of the building.
 He puts out his hand then he and Ashfield hug.
 The two walk to nearby cafe and sit down to have coffee.
 Ashfield makes an attempt to kiss Considine.
 He stops her, showing his wedding ring, then walks out of the cafe but she makes an attempt to follow him.
 He gets her up against a fence and threatens her before walking off.
 Ashfield then runs back up to the top of the building where she purposely drops her shoe in front of an unsuspecting Matt Helders, strolling along in a T-shirt with the words 'Bang, Bang' on it, a recording company for the Arctic Monkeys, implying the events to be repeated cyclically.